Recovering Sacred Rhythms

 Connect with others through shared spiritual practices and community support.

-A Journey into Christian Practices Part 7 — The Practice of Silence
+A Journey into Christian Practices Part 8 — The Practice of the Presence of God

 Steve Lawes serves as the lead pastor of Keys Vineyard Church, founder of the Online Bible Institute Network, and leads the Christian Practices initiative through Tower of Praise, Inc. His heart is to help people grow in a steady and authentic relationship with God through simple, accessible rhythms of Scripture, prayer, and spiritual formation.